sudomateo/terraform-training/topics/getting-started/example01/README.md

 ## Exercises

-What happens when you change the value of `World` within `main.tf`?
+What happened when you execute `terraform plan` and `terraform apply` again?